10. Representing Marginal Valuation#

 The solution to this Feynman-Kac equation takes the form of a discounted expected value:

-By initializing the state vector \(\Lambda_0\) to be a coordinate vector of zeros in all entries but entry \(i\) and \(\Lambda_0 = 0\), we obtain the formula we want, which gives the partial derivative as a discounted present value using \(\delta\) as the discount rate.
+By initializing the state vector \(\Lambda_0\) to be a coordinate vector of zeros in all entries except \(i\) and \(\Lambda_0 = 0\), we obtain the formula we want, which gives the partial derivative as a discounted present value using \(\delta\) as the discount rate.
 The contribution, \(\Lambda_{t},\) is the marginal response of the date \(t\) state vector to marginal change in the \(i^{th}\) component of the state vector at date zero.
 The marginal change in the date \(t\) state vector induces marginal reward at date \(t\):

 which provides us with a useful interpretation as an asset price.
 The process \(\Lambda\) gives a vector counterpart to a stochastic discount factor process and \(\delta \frac {\partial U}{\partial x} (X_{t}) + \Delta_t\) gives the counterpart to a cash flow to be valued.